 Stefano is working on CNRS research reports about economic and regulatory analysis of data platforms and the commons-based economic models.

-Theo is a researcher at Nesta focusing on digital platforms for privacy and data commons
+Theo is a Researcher at Nesta focusing on smart cities, tools for privacy and democratic innovation.

 Tom is working on Nesta's research reports, and the communications aspects of DECODE